sunshinemanoson/sornchai-pasar/README.md

 ### OMOP Database Setup

-Postgres & Bigquery sql scripts are now stored at this point in time `etl/pypasar/db/sql` and will likely to change based on usage later
+Postgres sql scripts are now stored at this point in time `etl/pypasar/db/sql` and will likely to change based on usage later

 ### Setup Postgres via Docker